Pilates Principle: The Core

 The abdominals actually consist of four different muscle groups.
-You have the rectus abdominis that we know as your six pack, your external obliques, internal obliques, and your transversus abdominis which is your deepest layer of abs.
-Putting emphasis into working each layer is vital in helping support the spine and healthy movements throughout the day.
+You have the rectus abdominis that we know as your six-pack, your external obliques, internal obliques, and your transversus abdominis which is your deepest layer of abs.
+Putting emphasis on working each layer is vital in helping support the spine and healthy movements throughout the day.
 In Pilates, all of these are components to each exercise in addition to the diaphragm and pelvic floor.
 All of these fully make up what is defined as the Power House.
-It takes time and practice to learn how to turn on these muscles creating mind body connection and a stronger support system for the entire spine and hip complex.
+It takes time and practice to learn how to turn on these muscles creating mind-body connection and a stronger support system for the entire spine and hip complex.

 Learning how to properly activate all of these muscle groups is just like knowing how to correctly pack up a fragile item ready for shipping.
 As imperative as it is to strengthen the abdominals, there are other major muscle groups that support the entire spine and pelvis.
 Inner thigh muscles and glutes aid in bubble wrapping the hips and low back, while the muscles surrounding the shoulder blades protect our most mobile joints in our body, the shoulders.
 Creating more awareness of these muscles, and having them actively working, promotes better posture and overall mobility to the entire body.